| |

 found in the Nyingma,

-Kagyu & Jonang schools, meditative experience or "yogic
+Kagyu & Jonang schools of Tibetan Buddhism, meditative experience or "yogic

 perceivers" are central.
 Shentong is explained in the Mountain Doctrine of Dolpopa (1292